Cubs vs. Royals Player Props Betting Odds

-Player prop betting options for Nico Hoerner, Bobby Witt Jr. and others are available in the Chicago Cubs-Kansas City Royals matchup at Wrigley Field on Saturday, starting at 2:20 PM ET.
+Bobby Witt Jr. and Nico Hoerner are two of the players with prop bets on the table when the Kansas City Royals and the Chicago Cubs play at Wrigley Field on Sunday (beginning at 2:20 PM ET).

 Bet on this matchup or its props with BetMGM!